 Students are randomized to get some tutoring vs another type of tutoring (Tutoring A vs Tutoring B).
 Randomization happens at the student level.
 However, tutoring is administered in groups by tutors who have different skills that’s aligned with each type of tutoring.
 Ten tutors with advanced skills will be administering Tutoring A and 7 different tutors with not as advanced skills will be administering Tutoring B. Each tutor under condition A or B will be teaching say 20 students.
 The point of the study is to compare students’ performance for students who receive Tutoring A vs B.

 But it is also NOT a cluster randomized trial (CRT), which I am much more familiar with.
-In such designs, randomization happens at the cluster level.
-Tutors would get assigned to one treatment vs another and students they work with will get respective treatment that the tutors are assigned.
+In CRTs, randomization happens at the cluster level.

 The type of design that I am dealing with is apparently called Individually Randomized Grouped Treatment trials (IGRT).
 I found a couple of articles and also reached out to my forever advisor James Pustejovsky for his thoughts about this design (Pals et al., 2008; Roberts & Roberts, 2005).
-I learned the following:
+Following is a summary of what I learned.
+For the sake of this post, let’s assume a two-arm trial.

 Independence Assumption

-In cluster randomized tests, both treatment and control groups will contain clusters.
+In cluster randomized tests, both treatment and control groups will contain clusters as clusters are randomized into the treatment conditions.
 In the example I described above, both treatment and control group have clustering.
-BUT, there is another version of this treatment design where students who get assigned to treatment get tutoring by different tutors whereas students who get assigned to control do not receive any tutoring.
+BUT, there is another version of IRGT where we can have students who get assigned to treatment get tutoring by different tutors whereas students who get assigned to control do not receive any tutoring.
 Hence, clustering only happens in the treatment group.

 Treatment differences